arthurjguerra/aws-certifications/cloud-pratictioner.md

     - High Availability
     - Scaling
     - Server Maintenance (zero downtime)

+#### RDS Pricing
+- Resources incur charges when running
+- Charges vary from engine, size, and memory class
+- Purchase Types:
+    - On-demand: charged by the hour
+    - Reserved: upfront payment (discount)
+- No additional for backup storage if DB instance is running
-- Database Instance
+- Deployment types:
-    - Isolated DB environment
-- DB Instance Class
-    - CPU, RAM, network
-- DB Instance Storage
-    - SSD, HD
+    - Single AZ
-- Multi-AZ deployments
+    - Multi-AZ
-    - Ideal for high availability
-    - If master in a zone fails over to the other instance running on another zone
-- Read Replicas

-## AWS Lambda
+### AWS Lambda
 - AWS managed service that allows you to run code without worring about any servers
 - Auto-scaling, monitoring and logging
 - Can respond to HTTP requests
 - Can be triggered by events or other AWS Lambda functions

-## AWS Elastic Beanstalk
+### AWS Elastic Beanstalk
-- Platform as a service
-- Create app -> upload version -> launch environment -> manage environment

-## Simple Notification Service (SNS)
+- Deploy and manage apps in the cloud without worrying about the infrastructure
+- Upload your code and Elastic Beanstalk automatically handles the of capacity provisioning, load balancing, scaling and app health monitoring

+### SNS
 - Pub/sub messaging
 - Mobile Notification

-## CloudWatch
+### CloudWatch
-- Collect and track metrics
-- Collect and monitor log files
+- Monitoring Performance
+    - Monitor events every 5 minutes by default (detailed monitoring: 1 min intervals)
-- Set alarms
+- Can create alarms which trigger notifications
-- Automatically react to changes
-- Loads all the metrics in your account for search, graphing and alarms
 - Metrics, Alarms and Actions
     - CW Watches a single metric (e.g. CPU utilization > 60% for 5+ minutes)
     - CW Performs one or more actions